Iterating Symmetric Extensions: Preservation theorems

 So it remains to show that if $q\leq_\delta p$, and $q\forces_\delta\dot y\in\dot x$ for some $\dot y$ which appears in $\dot x$, then $q\restriction\beta\forces_\beta\dot y\in\dot x$.
 By the assumption, $\dot y$ is a $\PP_\alpha$-name, therefore any automorphism sequence $\vec\pi$ such that $\min C(\vec\pi)\geq\alpha$ must satisfy $\gaut{\vec\pi}\dot y=\dot y$, and moreover $p\forces_\delta\vec\pi\in\vec H_p$.
 Next, by homogeneity, any two extensions of $q\restriction\beta$ can be made compatible.
 Of course, if the two extensions are end-extensions, and $\vec\pi$ witnesses this, then we may assume that $\min C(\vec\pi)\geq\beta$, and so $q\restriction\beta\forces_\delta\gaut{\vec\pi}\dot x=\dot x$ and we are done.
 But now we are really done, otherwise there was some $q'$ such that $q'\leq_\beta q\restriction\beta$, with $q'\forces_\delta\lnot\dot y\in\dot x$, and this is impossible since $q'$ is compatible with $q$.

-Therefore $q\restriction\beta\forces_\delta\dot y\in\dot x$, which allows us to define $\dot x_p$ and use the induction hypothesis on $\PP_\beta$ as wanted. \end{proof} \begin{remark} Note that any continuous filtration of the universe can work in this context, and in fact the levels of the hierarchy need not be sets themselves.
-Namely, if $\{D_\alpha\mid\alpha\in\Ord\}$ is any continuous filtration of the universe, and no new sets are added to $D_\eta$ above the stage $\alpha$ of the iteration, then under the assumption of homogeneity, $D_\eta$ is preserved at limit stages above $\alpha$ as well.
+Therefore $q\restriction\beta\forces_\delta\dot y\in\dot x$, which allows us to define $\dot x_p$ and use the induction hypothesis on $\PP_\beta$ as wanted. \end{proof} \begin{remark} Note that any continuous filtration of the universe can work in this context, not just the von Neumann hierarchy, and in fact the levels of the hierarchy need not be sets themselves.
+Namely, if $\{D_\alpha\mid\alpha\in\Ord\}$ is any continuous and uniformly definable filtration of the universe, and no new sets are added to $D_\eta$ above the stage $\alpha$ of the iteration, then under the assumption of homogeneity, $D_\eta$ is preserved at limit stages above $\alpha$ as well.
 The only necessary condition is that the $D_\alpha$'s have names stable under all automorphisms. \end{remark}